-Here we are with the last of the Pain au Levain triumvirate, the Whole Wheat variation, all of course form Jeffrey Hamelman’s great book Bread: A Baker’s Book of Techniques and Recipes.
+Here we are with the last of the Pain au Levain triumvirate, the Whole Wheat variation, all of course from Jeffrey Hamelman’s great book Bread: A Baker’s Book of Techniques and Recipes.

-With respect to full disclosure, it should be noted that this bread is made with white bread flour, whole wheat flour and a little rye, so it’s not really and truly “whole wheat”, should some of you be reluctant to try a bread that’s too “grainy”.
+With respect to full disclosure, note that this bread is made with white bread flour, whole wheat flour and a little rye, so it’s not really and truly “whole wheat”, should some of you be reluctant to try a bread that’s too “grainy”.
 In fact, there’s not a whole lot of whole wheat in it but enough to give it a distinct taste.

 And for those who are reluctant to eat sourdough bread because you think it’s “too sour”, breathe easy: this one isn’t sour at all.

-If you’ve been following along, the previous Pain au Levain and Pain au Levain with Mixed Starters followed basically the same process: start up the starter(s) 12 – 16 hours prior so this is the same case today.
+If you’ve followed along, the earlier Pain au Levain and Pain au Levain with Mixed Starters followed basically the same process: start the starter(s) 12 – 16 hours before so this is the same case today.
 This time, it was a somewhat stiff starter at 60% hydration.

 So let’s get this bread going!

 We start with the usual Mis en Place and get ourselves organized.

 As noted: bread flour, whole wheat and a little rye flour, stiff starter, water and salt.